Medical Education Fellowship Faculty

 About Me

-Richard Byrne, MD, is an Assistant Program Director of Emergency Medicine at Cooper Medical School of Rowan University (CMSRU).
+Richard Byrne, MD, is an Assistant Professor of Emergency Medicine at Cooper Medical School of Rowan University (CMSRU).
 He graduated from the University of Pennsylvania and received his medical degree from the University of Medicine and Dentistry of New Jersey Robert Wood Johnson Medical school (Camden campus).
 He completed his Emergency Medicine residency at Cooper, where he served as chief resident.

 Dr. Byrne has worked in various roles in both undergraduate and graduate education.
 He contributed to the development of the fourth year Emergency Medicine Clerkship curriculum and has served as faculty advisor to the Emergency Medicine Interest group.
-In his role as Assistant and now Associate Residency Director he designed and implemented a high-fidelity simulation and procedural education curriculum as well as a modern didactics curriculum.
+In his role as Assistant and Associate Residency Director he designed and implemented a high-fidelity simulation and procedural education curriculum as well as a modern didactics curriculum.
 Dr. Byrne also works as an editor on the Cooper EM Residency educational FOAMed website EMDaily.

 His research interests are in the fields of medical education and resource utilization in the Emergency Department.
 He has lectured regionally and nationally on a variety of topics including airway management and cognitive bias in medical decision making.
 Dr. Byrne’s primary passion is in the clinical education of medical students and residents in the Emergency Department.